Quasiconformal deformation of the chordal Loewner driving function and first variation of the Loewner energy: Introduction

-In the language of conformal field theory, this theorem states that the holomorphic stress-energy tensor of the Loewner energy is given by a multiple of the Schwarzian derivative of the uniformizing maps of the complementary components of the curve.
+In the language of conformal field theory, this theorem states that the holomorphic stress-energy tensor of the Loewner energy is given by a multiple of the Schwarzian derivative of the uniformizing map on each complementary component of the curve.

-\begin{remark} The Loewner energy of $\g^{\vare \mu}$ does not depend on the choice of solution $\omega^{\vare \mu}$ to the Beltrami equation, as they only differ by post-composition by M\"obius transformations of $\Chat$.
-We also note that in \cite{TT06} the Beltrami coefficient is supported on one side of the curve, say, $\O$, and $\mu$ is an $L^2$-harmonic Beltrami differential on $\O$.
-Here, we allow the support of $\mu$ to be on both sides of $\g$ but disjoint from $\g$. \end{remark}
+\begin{remark} The Loewner energy of $\g^{\vare \mu}$ does not depend on the choice of the solution $\omega^{\vare \mu}$ to the Beltrami equation, as all such solutions are equivalent up to post-compositions by M\"obius transformations of $\Chat$.
+In \cite{TT06}, $\mu$ is an $L^2$-harmonic Beltrami differential supported on only one side of the curve $\g$.
+Here, we allow the support of $\mu$ to be on both sides of $\g$ but require it to be disjoint from $\g$. \end{remark}

-As the support of $\mu$ is away from $\g$, there exists an annulus $A$ containing $\g$ such that $A \cap \text{supp}(\mu) = \varnothing$.
-In particular, $\o^{\emu}$ is conformal in $A$.
+Since the support of $\mu$ is away from $\g$, there exists a (not necessarily simply connected) domain $\domain$ containing $\g$ such that $\domain \cap \text{supp}(\mu) = \varnothing$.
+In particular, $\o^{\emu}$ is conformal in $\domain$.
 In \cite[Thm.\,4.1]{W3}, the second author showed that the change of the Loewner energy under a conformal map in the neighborhood of the curve could be expressed in terms of the $\SLE_{8/3}$ loop measure introduced in \cite{werner_measure}, which is the induced measure obtained by taking the outer boundary of a loop under Brownian loop measure \cite{LSW_CR_chordal,LW2004loupsoup}.
-Combining this with Theorem~\ref{thm:intro_energy-derivative-schwarzian}, we immediately obtain the following variational formula for the $\SLE_{8/3}$ loop measure. \begin{cor} For every annulus $A$ containing $\g$ such that $A \cap \textnormal{supp}(\mu) = \varnothing$, we have
+Combining this with Theorem~\ref{thm:intro_energy-derivative-schwarzian}, we immediately obtain the following variational formula for the $\SLE_{8/3}$ loop measure. \begin{cor} For every domain $\domain$ containing $\g$ such that $\domain \cap \textnormal{supp}(\mu) = \varnothing$, we have

-where $\mc W (\gamma^\emu, \o^{\emu} (A)^c;\Chat)$ denotes the total mass of loops intersecting both $\gamma^\emu$ and the complement of $\o^{\emu} (A)$ under the $\SLE_{8/3}$ loop measure on $\Chat$. \end{cor}
+where $\mc W (\gamma^\emu, \o^{\emu} (\domain)^c;\Chat)$ denotes the total mass of loops intersecting both $\gamma^\emu$ and the complement of $\o^{\emu} (\domain)$ under the $\SLE_{8/3}$ loop measure on $\Chat$. \end{cor}

-{\bf Acknowledgments:} We thank Gregory Lawler and Catherine Wolfram for useful suggestions.
-Part of the work on this paper was carried out during visits by J.S.\ to l'Institut des Hautes Etudes Scientifiques.
-We thank the IHES for their hospitality.
-J.S.\ was partially supported by a Kwanjeong Educational Foundation Fellowship.